redradix/kontainer/README.md

 # Simple DI / IoC container

 This is a really simple dependecy injection container for using in Javascript applications (both nodejs/iojs and browser environments if using CommonJS modules).
-Depends on [bluebird](https://www.npmjs.com/package/bluebird) Promise implementation (only if using async stuff) but it uses `Array.prototype.forEach` so please polyfill as needed.
+It uses `Array.prototype.forEach` so please polyfill as needed on your environment.

 # Rationale
 We wrote a blog post presenting this library and the motivations behind it: